stefangabos/Zebra_Database/README.md

 Provides debugging information when called from **CLI** (command-line interface) and supports logging queries done through **AJAX** requests.

-It encourages developers to write maintainable code and provides a better default security layer by encouraging the use of *prepared statements*, where parameters are automatically [escaped](https://www.php.net/manual/en/mysqli.real-escape-string.php).
+It encourages developers to write maintainable code and provides a better default security layer through *parameterized queries*, where values are given separately from the SQL and are automatically [escaped](https://www.php.net/manual/en/mysqli.real-escape-string.php) and quoted for you.

 The code is heavily commented and generates no warnings/errors/notices when PHP's error reporting level is set to E_ALL.